tomwalder/php-appengine-search/README.md

 ## Local Development Environment ##

-The Search API is supported locally, because it's included in the Python (and Java?)
-App Engine runtimes.
+The Search API is supported locally, because it's included to support the Python, Java and Go App Engine runtimes.

 ## Google Software ##